-The Certificate in Nonprofit Management is a joint venture between NPSolutions and Brandman University, designed to prepare participants for leadership positions with nonprofit organizations.
+The Certificate in Nonprofit Management is a joint venture between NPSolutions and University of Massachusetts Global (UMass Global), designed to prepare participants for leadership positions with nonprofit organizations.

-Increase your impact and receive a university certificate and 3.0 CEUs from Brandman University & Nonprofit Solutions.
-This 12-course, 30-hour program examines the fundamental governance and management skills required to lead mission-driven organizations in the 21st century.
+Increase your impact and receive a university certificate and 3.0 CEUs from UMass Global and Nonprofit Solutions.
+This 12-week, 30-hour program examines the fundamental governance and management skills required to lead mission-driven organizations in the 21st century.
 This is a great opportunity to enhance your career opportunities and organizational success.

-Generally offered twice a year, each Spring and Fall.
-Check the current workshop schedule or email email@example.com to get on the waitlist for the next start.
+Check our current workshop schedule or email firstname.lastname@example.org to get on the waitlist for the next start.

 Sessions & Topics